arixmkii/qcw/README.md

 #### `QEMU`

 Starting from version `0.0.18` of qcw it is possible to use with official windows builds of QEMU (including msys2).
-To launch Lima one still will need the patched version of QEMU.

 Version `10.2.1` with 6 patch sets:
 * revert futimens introduction for 9pfs;